matachi/hydra/README.md

     $ ./build.sh -m tumblr,twitter,facebook -l none

-## Compile syntax highlighting style sheet

-    $ pygmentize -S manni -f html -a ".codehilite pre" > manni.css
-    $ cp manni.css ~/PycharmProjects/hydra/assetsrc/.

 ## Build JS and CSS

 ### Prerequisites

-Install npm and gulp.
+Install npm, gulp and virtualenv.
 Here are instructions for how to do it on a Debian based system (Ubuntu for example):

     $ sudo apt-get install nodejs
     $ sudo npm install -g gulp
     $ sudo chown -R `whoami`:`whoami` ~/.npm ~/tmp
+    $ sudo apt-get install python-virtualenv

 ### Setup